 A minority of taxi drivers in Amsterdam have given the industry a bad name over the years.
 Clashes between rival firms have occasionally led to confrontations at taxi ranks.
 Problems for visitors have included drivers refusing to take passengers on short trips or overcharging on fares.

 The authorities have taken action to clean up the business – all drivers must be registered with an approved taxi organisation and have the permit on display.
 All journeys are tracked by GPS.

 By the way, if you think you have been treated unfairly by an Amsterdam taxi then make sure you get a receipt (ritbewijs), take down your taxi’s number plate (or take a photo) and fill in the complaint form on taxiklacht.nl

 Amsterdam taxis can be booked online with Sneleentaxi which uses reliable local firms.

 The most reliable taxi company in the city is probably TCA (tcataxi.nl) with 1,250 taxis and 1,500 drivers.
 Call them at +31(0)20 7777777 or use the TCA iPhone/Android app.

 Its taxis have red and black roof lights marked “TCA TAXI 7X7”.
-TCA also has VIP cars available (top of the range Mercedes, BMW and Audis) plus a few electric vehicles.
+TCA also has VIP cars available (top of the range Mercedes, BMW and Audis) and electric vehicles.

 All TCA drivers have passed exams and are entitled to drive on tram and bus lanes in Amsterdam.
-TCA taxis can accept credit and debit cards for payment (except Diners Club) and also has a special loyalty card scheme for payments.
+TCA taxis can accept credit and debit cards for payment.

 Uber in Amsterdam